devstopfix/gnuplot-elixir/README.md

 Some tests create plots which require `gnuplot` to be installed.
 They can be be excluded with:

-    mix test.watch --exclude gnuplot:true
+    mix test --exclude gnuplot:true

 ## Performance

-The performance of the library is comparable to the Clojure version when `gnuplot` plots to a GUI.
+The performance of the library is comparable to the Clojure version when `gnuplot` draws to a GUI.
 It is a little faster when writing directly to a PNG.
-All times in milliseconds from cold starts of the VM:
+The times below are in milliseconds.
+Each plot was made in increasing order of the number of points and after a cold start of the VM.

 | Points | Clojure GUI | Elixir GUI | Elixir PNG |
 | -----: | ----------: | ---------: | ---------: |